-5 DEFINITION OF POLLUTION INCIDENT AND NOTIFICATION REQUIREMENTS

-The definition of a pollution incident is an incident or set of circumstances during or as a consequence of which there is or is likely to be a leak, spill or other escape or deposit of a substance, as a result of which pollution has occurred, is occurring or is likely to occur.
+5 DEFINITION OF POLLUTION INCIDENT AND NOTIFICATION REQUIREMENTS pollution incident means an incident or set of circumstances during or as a consequence of which there is or is likely to be a leak, spill or other escape or deposit of a substance, as a result of which pollution has occurred, is occurring or is likely to occur.
 It includes an incident or set of circumstances in which a substance has been placed or disposed of on premises, but it does not include an incident or set of circumstances involving only the emission of any noise.